-- 2 The scope of smoking restrictions and the process to adopt such a policy for a condominium complex is very different from that in the rental housing context, because of condominiums' ownership structure and covenants, conditions, and restrictions (CC&Rs).
-Note, however, that this fact sheet applies if a condominium owner is renting the unit to a tenant. - 3 For a more detailed discussion of this topic see PHLP's publication There Is No Constitutional Right to Smoke.
-Available at: www.phlpnet.org/tobaccocontrol/products/there-no-constitutional-right-smoke-national-version. - 4 Cal.
-Labor Code § 6404.5. - 5 The terms lease and rental agreement are legally interchangeable and are used in this manner throughout this fact sheet.
-In practice, a lease provides for a fixed term tenancy (usually six or 12 months), and a rental agreement is used for a month-to-month tenancy.
+2 The scope of smoking restrictions and the process to adopt such a policy for a condominium complex is very different from that in the rental housing context, because of condominiums' ownership structure and covenants, conditions, and restrictions (CC&Rs).
+Note, however, that this fact sheet applies if a condominium owner is renting the unit to a tenant.

+3 For a more detailed discussion of this topic see our publication There Is No Constitutional Right to Smoke.
+Available at: http://changelabsolutions.org/publications/no-constitutional-right-smoke.

+4 Cal.
+Civil Code § 1947.5